EdwinZhanCN/edwinzhancn.github.io/docs/index.md

 layout: home

 hero:
-  name: "EdwinZhan Personal Blog"
+  name: "Ed's Blog"
-  text: "Sharing my journey of computer science"
+  text: "What you’ll see beyond the code"
   tagline: A growing collection of my thoughts and notes
   actions:
     - theme: brand